-Our cash, cash equivalents, and investments totaled \$47.6 million at June 30, 2015.
-Of this amount, approximately 63% was held by our foreign subsidiaries and subject to repatriation tax considerations.
-These foreign funds were located primarily in Malaysia and the United Kingdom, and to a lesser extent in India, Singapore, Germany, China and Mexico amongst others.
+Our cash, cash equivalents, and investments totaled \$104.4 million at June 30, 2016.
+Of this amount, approximately 96% was held by our foreign subsidiaries and subject to repatriation tax considerations.
+These foreign funds were located primarily in Mexico, Malaysia and the United Kingdom, and to a lesser extent in India, Singapore, Germany and China among others.
 We intend to permanently reinvest a significant portion of our earnings from foreign operations, and we currently do not anticipate that we will need this cash in foreign countries to fund our U.S. operations.
 In the event that funds from foreign operations are needed to fund operations in the United States and if U.S. taxes have not been previously provided on the related earnings, we would provide for and pay additional U.S. taxes at the time we change our intention with regard to the reinvestment of those earnings.